Discover It Cash Back vs. Discover It Chrome | Bankrate

 Key takeaways

-- Both the Discover it® Cash Back and Discover it® Chrome feature cash back rewards on common spending categories, intro APR periods, a Cashback Match™ welcome offer and no annual fee
+- Both the Discover it® Cash Back and Discover it® Chrome feature intro APR periods, cash back rewards on common spending categories, Cashback Match™ welcome offers and no annual fees.

-- Where the two cards differ is their rewards structures.
-The Discover it® Cash Back offers rotating bonus categories, whereas the Discover it® Chrome has two permanent categories
+- The Discover it Cash Back offers rotating bonus categories, whereas the Discover it Chrome has two permanent categories.

-- The right card for you may come down to your spending style or which rewards structure you prefer
+- The right card for you may come down to your spending style and which rewards structure you prefer.

 Which one is better for your wallet?
 It all depends on your spending habits and personal preferences.